spatie/laravel-schedule-monitor/README.md

 ## Third party scheduled task monitors

-We assume that, when your scheduled tasks do not run properly, a scheduled task that would send out notifications would probably not run either.
-That's why this package doesn't send out notifications by itself, but relies on external services.
+We assume that, when your scheduled tasks do not run properly, a scheduled task that sends out notifications would probably not run either.
+That's why this package doesn't send out notifications by itself.

 These services can notify you when scheduled tasks do not run properly: